EqualExperts/secure-delivery-playbook/principles.md

 * Operations
 * Decommissioning

-This means that we consider the security implications of the work we’re doing throughout delivery, rather than leaving it to the end.
+This means that we consider the security implications of the work we're doing throughout delivery, rather than leaving it to the end.
 [We practice constant verification, not wishful thinking](https://www.equalexperts.com/our-people/our-values/?=1).
-Applied to security, this means we build security in right from the start with tests to verify the quality of what we’ve delivered; we don’t wait for a penetration test or security review just before release and hope for the best.
+Applied to security, this means we build security in right from the start with tests to verify the quality of what we've delivered; we don't wait for a penetration test or security review just before release and hope for the best.
 We take steps to ensure that - as much as is possible - every iteration of the software is subject to the right level of security review, enabling the continuous delivery of secure software that creates value as early as possible.
 We aim to have completed all relevant security testing by the point that a feature is functionally ready for deployment.

 ## Principle 3: Good Security is Contextual